-The Toronto Regional Tribunal is partially closed in response to the COVID-19 directives issued by the Province of Ontario.
+The Toronto Regional Tribunal is partially closed in response to the stay-at-home COVID-19 directives issued by the Province of Ontario.

 We are still accepting and processing applications for marriage nullity.

 Please be advised that normal processing times have been interrupted and so we thank you for your on-going patience.

 TORONTO MAIN OFFICE: The office is closed with minimal staff onsite, times are significantly delayed

 NORTH OFFICE: The office is open to essential visitors

 21 Dunlop Street, Unit 104